 In any one semester, Veterinary Medical Scientist Training Program(VMSTP) scholars are enrolled in either the DVM or the PhD curriculum; students may begin their training in either curriculum.
 However, we have found that our strongest applicants to the VMSTP are already enrolled in either the DVM or a PhD program.
 We accept applicants from any compatible UGA PhD program.

 Our program is flexible enough to allow the students and their mentors to structure the curriculum in the most effective way possible.
-Some scholars have entered the VMSTP after their second or third year in the DVM curriculum, enrolled as a graduate student and initiated their research prior to finishing the DVM.
-Other scholars have gained admission after 1 to 2 years of graduate school, and entered the DVM portion after passing their PhD preliminary exam.
+Some scholars have entered the VMSTP after their first year in the DVM curriculum, enrolled as a graduate student and initiated their research prior to continuing/finishing the DVM.
+Other scholars have gained admission after 1 to 2 years of graduate school, and entered the DVM portion after completing the majority of their PhD work.

 The curriculum for the 4-year DVM program is well structured.
 The first three years are each comprised of two semesters of core courses.
-With the exception of the first year Fall semester, and the fourth year, each semester also contains a 5 to 6 week elective period in which students can enroll in veterinary courses that focus on their area of emphasis, such as small animal medicine and public health.
+With the exception of the first year Fall semester, and the fourth year, each semester also contains a 5-6 week elective period in which students can enroll in veterinary courses that focus on their area of emphasis.
 The fourth year consists of three semesters of courses in the Teaching Hospital, and externships in which the student gains hands-on experience with a particular clinical discipline.

 Core Course Requirements